rokcej/sorting-library/README.md

 Note that additional sorting algorithms may be added in the future.

 ## Tester
-The tester receives `n` as the input, generates a random array of `n` integers from the interval [1, `n`] and measures the execution time of different sorting algorithms on that array.
+The tester reads `n` from the standard input, generates an array that is a random permutation of numbers from 1 to `n` and measures the execution time of different sorting algorithms on that array.

 ## How to use it
 ### Building and running the tester